CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

    - AD domain join UPN: *Paste your username* **<inject key="AzureAdUserEmail" />**
    - Password: *Paste the password* **<inject key="AzureAdUserPassword" />**
    - Confirm Password: *Paste the password* **<inject key="AzureAdUserPassword" />** *again.*

+   >**Note:** This Administrator Account details will be used for domain joining the virtual machines to the Windows AD domain we created using AADDS.

    ![ws name.](media/w2.png)